-Mean weighted mortality and birth rates for each pod for all

-years was determined by pooling the data for all years (including years before and after EVOS) for each pod.
-For comparison with AB pod mortality rates, a mean weighted mortality and birth rate for all pods for all years was determined by pooling the data for all pods (except AB) for all years.
+Mean weighted mortality and birth rates for each pod for all years was determined by pooling the data for all years (including years before and after Spill) for each pod.
+For comparison with AB pod mortality rates, a mean weighted mortality and birth rate was determined by pooling the data for all pods (except AB) for all years.